Aare Seeland mobil: Rail operations

 The oldest business division of asm derives originally from four railway companies, each with its own main line.
 These four lines had a total length of 57.76 km.
 Today there are two isolated sub-networks, each of which can be served by one service.

-The lines of the former OJB—originally LJB and LMB—and the SNB have a length of 33.2 km, running from St. Urban via Langenthal, Niederbipp and Oensingen to Solothurn.
+The lines of the former OJB—originally LJB and LMB—and the SNB have a length of 33.2 km, running from St. Urban via Langenthal, Niederbipp and Oensingen to Solothurn (Langenthal–Oensingen and Langenthal–Melchnau lines).
 The line is continuously electrified with 1200 volts DC and requires two changes of direction (Langenthal and Oensingen), with the Langenthal–Gaswerk (1.10 km) and Niederbipp–Oensingen (1.8 km) sections needing to be run over twice.
 Passenger traffic has been discontinued since 1982 on the 5.16 km-long St. Urban Ziegelei–Melchnau section.
 The line from Niederbipp to Oensingen was opened in 2012, although the LJB had already operated between these towns between 1907 and 1943.

-The track of the former BTI is isolated and extends 21.19 km from Biel via Täuffelen and Siselen to Ins; its whole length is electrified at 1300 volt DC and it is in operation.
+The track of the former BTI (the Biel–Täuffelen–Ins railway line) is isolated and extends 21.19 km from Biel via Täuffelen and Siselen to Ins; its whole length is electrified at 1300 volt DC and it is in operation.